 "While college students learn 'how' and 'what,' MBA students gain deeper insight into 'why' systems and economies work the way they do and how to use more analytic and evaluative tools to apply the 'why' to their business circumstances."

-"As a teacher, I would like my students to take away a complete and well-organized body of knowledge in economics and finance, the ability to reason constructively through a sequence of logical steps, as well as the ability to develop connections between theories and real-world applications."
+"As a teacher, I would like my students to take away a complete and well-organized body of knowledge in economics and finance, the ability to reason constructively through a sequence of logical steps, and the capability to translate theory into real-world practice."

 "Keep your goal in mind as you build the organizational and time management skills to make the most of your learning opportunities.
 Develop your capacities for persistence and resilience to achieve the outcome of your dreams!"